tesera/pygypsy/README.md

 - debug breakpoints
 - linting

-Once the test suite has been sped it, it will also be run as a pre-commit hook.

 You have to symlink from the commit hooks provided to your local git hooks directory as described in [Getting Started](#getting-started):